choisant/illustris-project/README.md

 cd "..."/illustris-project
 jupyter notebook
 ```
-NOTE: the python files and the jupyter notebook files use slightly different paths to navigate through the directories.
+NOTE: the python files and the jupyter notebook files use slightly different paths to navigate through the directories, as I run my python files from the top directory, but the jupyter notebook files are run from the src/ folder.
 Any problems that arise might have to do with this, so please be aware of what is your working directory while running the code.

 ## Contents